nus-cs2030s/2324-s2/docs/19-wrapper.md

 # Unit 19: Wrapper Class

+!!! abstract "Learning Objectives"

     After this unit, students should:

     - be aware that Java provides wrapper classes around the primitive types
     - be aware that Java will transparently and automatically box and unbox between primitive types and their corresponding wrapper classes

 ## Writing General Code for Primitive Types